Gauravjsh127/python-learnings/python-data-structures/README.md

 ## List

 Lists are just like the arrays, declared in other languages.
 Lists need not be homogeneous always which makes it a most powerful tool in Python.
 A single list may contain DataTypes like Integers, Strings, as well as Objects.
 Lists are mutable, and hence, they can be altered even after their creation.

+## Strings

+Strings are amongst the most popular types in Python.
+We can create them simply by enclosing characters in quotes.
+Python treats single quotes the same as double quotes.
+Creating strings is as simple as assigning a value to a variable.
+For example −

+var1 = 'Hello World!'
+var2 = "Python Programming"